E-Safety encompasses Internet technologies and electronic communications such as mobile phones as well as collaboration tools and personal publishing.

 - The management is ultimately responsible for ensuring the safety (including e-safety) of members of the company.

-- All safeguarding issues will be dealt with following the procedures within this code of practice and the Child Protection and Safeguarding Procedures.
-(See Role Models Safeguarding Policy)
+- All safeguarding issues will be dealt with following the procedures within this code of practice and the Safeguarding Procedures.
+See also our Offline Safeguarding Policy and Online Safeguarding Policy.

 - The management ensures that this code of practice is implemented across the company via the usual monitoring procedures.